Khloe Kardashian and Tristan Thompson Break Up Again After Reconciliation - E! Online

 The duo, who rekindled their romance last fall and share 3-year-old True Thompson, have decided to go their separate ways once again.

-At this time, the Keeping Up With the Kardashians star and NBA player haven't publicly commented on their breakup.
+At this time, the Keeping Up With the Kardashians star and NBA player have yet to publicly comment on their breakup.
 However, news of their split comes hours after reports alleged that the 30-year-old athlete was spotted entering a bedroom with three women at Nessel "Chubbs" Beezer's party in Los Angeles' Bel-Air area on Thursday, June 17.
 Per an eyewitness, the event was hosted by Drake and held at a mansion.

-A source confirmed Tristan attended the party, telling E!
+A source confirms that Tristan attended the party, telling E!
 News, "Tristan was hanging out with Drake, Diddy and Chris Brown the majority of the night.
 He was seen hanging out with several girls on the upstairs deck and then went into a private room with three girls.
 He seemed like he was in a great mood and wanted to party.
 He was drinking and was partying into the early hours of the morning."

 Additionally, a second eyewitness says Tristan was telling partygoers he was single.

-On Monday, June 21, Tristan seemingly denied the accusations by posting blue cap emojis on Twitter—a reference to the "cap" phrase, which is used to indicate something is a lie.
+However, on Monday, June 21, Tristan seemingly denied the accusations by posting blue cap emojis on Twitter—a reference to the "cap" phrase, which is used to indicate something is a lie.

 So what exactly led to the breakdown of Khloe and Tristan's relationship this time around?
 A separate insider close to Khloe confirms she broke up with Tristan "very recently" over ongoing speculation surrounding his loyalty.